In this video we spend an evening at Southern New Hampshire University's student-run, fine-dining restaurant, the Quill.

 Enjoy exquisitely prepared cuisine from around the world at Southern New Hampshire University’s student-run, fine-dining restaurant, The Quill.

 During the academic year, our culinary arts students prepare and serve Eastern European, Northern Europe, Far East, Near & Middle Eastern, Iberian & Latin American and Classical French meals.
 For a real treat, come when the students are challenged to come up with their own signature dishes.

 The restaurant is open Tuesdays, and Fridays for lunch and Wednesday and Thursday evenings for dinner.
 Prix fixe and tasting menus feature appetizers, soups and salads, entrees, and desserts that will thrill your palate.
 For lunch in the fall semester, we offer Italian Cuisine and in the spring semester we offer American Regional Cuisine.
 On weekdays we offer lighter fare from our Café É Dolce and invite you to relax with friends in The Quill.
-Take a look at our fall 2015 schedule.
+Take a look at our spring 2016 schedule.

 SNHU students manage every aspect of the restaurant, from meal creation to guest seating to serving.

 The restaurant’s name, The Quill, evokes the history of the university, which was founded as a school of accounting in the early 1930s.
 The quill, a pen used by colonial accountants, also appears as a staff held by the university’s Penmen mascot in Athletics logos and as a feather in the university logo.